 Customisations#

-There are a few ways you can customise novelWriter youself.
+There are a few ways you can customise novelWriter yourself.
 Currently, you can add new GUI themes, your own syntax themes, and install additional dictionaries.

 Spell Check Dictionaries#

 novelWriter uses Enchant as the spell checking tool.
-Depending on your operating system, it may or may not load installed spell check dictionaries.
+Depending on your operating system, it may or may not load all installed spell check dictionaries automatically.

 Linux and MacOS#

-On Linux and MacOS, you generally only have to install hunspell or aspell dictionaries on your system like you do for other applications.
+On Linux and MacOS, you generally only have to install hunspell, aspell or myspell dictionaries on your system like you do for other applications.
 See your distro or OS documentation for how to do this.
-These dictionaries should then show up as available spell check languages in novelWriter.
+These dictionaries should show up as available spell check languages in novelWriter.

 Windows#